ikihiutale/heritage/README.md

 npm run start
 ```

-Default port is 8080 - t can be changed via the .env file
+Default port is 8080 - the port can be changed via the .env file

 Open the page http://localhost:8080.

-click the 'RESET DATABASE' button if no data is displayed on the page.
+> Click the 'RESET DATABASE' button if no data is displayed on the page.